open-telemetry/opentelemetry-specification/experimental/trace/zpages.md

     Key: [[1]](https://github.com/open-telemetry/opentelemetry-proto/blob/ca6dcbbf390d8b3ce419a931eb351d189a3eb4fa/opentelemetry/proto/trace/v1/trace.proto#L152) attribute, [[2]](https://github.com/open-telemetry/opentelemetry-proto/blob/ca6dcbbf390d8b3ce419a931eb351d189a3eb4fa/opentelemetry/proto/trace/v1/trace.proto#L169) event, [[3]](https://github.com/open-telemetry/opentelemetry-proto/blob/ca6dcbbf390d8b3ce419a931eb351d189a3eb4fa/opentelemetry/proto/trace/v1/trace.proto#L196) link, [[4]](https://github.com/open-telemetry/opentelemetry-proto/blob/ca6dcbbf390d8b3ce419a931eb351d189a3eb4fa/opentelemetry/proto/trace/v1/trace.proto#L231) status

-> TODO: add more zPage endpoint specs (i.e. URL and data formatting, required/optional parameters)
+> TODO: add more zPage endpoint specs (i.e. URL and data formatting, required/optional parameters) and additional review of fields desired as we likely want many/all of the OTLP fields (e.g. SpanKind)

 The UI/frontend/rendering layer is the HTML, CSS, and Javascript itself, in contrast to the logic to serve those files.
 This frontend uses the data layer's API on the client-side within the browser with Javascript by accessing certain endpoints depending on the user's actions.
 The data returned interacts with the Javascript, which determines and executes the logic necessary to render updates to the HTML DOM.
 Modifying the HTML DOM means there are no unnecessary requesting and re-rendering static files, and only parts of the webpage are changed.
 This makes subsequent data queries quicker and requires no knowledge of client-side rendering for the zPages developer.